YevheniiMaliavka/distributed-systems/README.md

 We will do the following things:

-* Create a simple Web-Service that offers 3 functions.
+1. Create a simple Web-Service that offers 3 functions
-* Create a deployment artefact.
+2. Create a deployment artefact.
-* Install a Glassfish Server and make a basic setup.
+3. Install a Glassfish Server and make a basic setup.
-* Deploy our deployment artefact locally.
+4. Deploy our deployment artefact locally.
-* Create a client and bind it to a web-service consuming its functionality.
+5. Create a client and bind it to a web-service consuming its functionality.
-* Write a simple test in order to test the system as a whole.
+6. Write a simple test in order to test the system as a whole.

 ## Prerequisites